creativenucleus/rpi-public/pimoroni-presto/calendar/README.md

 ### Upload

-Upload `main.py`, `ui.py`, and `config.py` to the Presto if you'd like it to be the default booting program.
+Using Thonny, upload `main.py`, `ui.py`, and `config.py` to the Presto if you'd like it to be the default booting program.

 The program should connect to Wifi, sync NTP time, and display a calendar view, highlighting the current day.